Frequently Asked Questions

 - Step 2 rulemaking involves a substantive re-evaluation and revision of the definition of “Waters of the United States” in accordance with the February Executive Order.
 On April 19, 2017, EPA initiated a formal process known as Federalism consultation, which requires agencies to conduct pre-proposal discussions with elected state and local officials and their associations where a rule may have implications for the distribution of power and responsibilities among federal, state, and local governments.
 On April 20, 2017, EPA, with the participation of Department of Army and the Army Corps of Engineers, initiated the consultation process with tribal leaders.
 Like the Federalism consultation, this process assures that the agencies consider tribal concerns and interests whenever EPA’s actions and/or decisions may affect tribes, and it enables the agencies to coordinate with tribes and get their input before proposing a rule.
 The written comment periods for these consultation periods have now closed.
 The agencies will consider all comments received under these formal processes before submitting a proposed step two rule to the Office of Management and Budget under Executive Order 12866.
 The public will have an opportunity to provide comments once the step two proposed rule is published in the Federal Register.
 The agencies also hosted public listening sessions in Fall 2017 to hear stakeholder recommendations for revising the definition of "waters of the United States."
 They have also established a non-regulatory docket for the public to submit written recommendations.
 The docket, Docket ID No. EPA-HQ-OW-2017-0480, closed on November 28, 2017.
 Written recommendations are being posted here on the docket.

-A-7: In this first step of a comprehensive, two-step process intended to revise the definition of “waters of the United States," the agencies are proposing to re-codify the regulatory definition that existed prior to the 2015 rule.
-Under the proposal, the 2015 rule, which has been stayed by a federal court, would be replaced.
-The exact same regulatory text that existed prior to the 2015 rule, which reflects the current legal regime under which the agencies are operating, would be re-codified in the Code of Federal Regulations.
+A-7: In this first step of a comprehensive, two-step process intended to reconsider the definition of “waters of the United States," the agencies are proposing to rescind the 2015 Rule and re-codify the regulatory definition that existed prior to the 2015 Rule.
+Under the proposal, the 2015 Rule, which does not go into effect until its applicability date, would be replaced.
+The exact same regulatory text that existed prior to the 2015 Rule, which reflects the current legal regime under which the agencies are operating, would be re-codified in the Code of Federal Regulations.